 The ship has two main decks for passengers, with the first one having the Economy Class indoor area.
 Right next to the entrance is an indoor bar, which serves various drinks and snacks.

-Upon arriving at the central section of the ship, one can see one of its main highlights: an actual Formula 1 race-car, which is exhibited as a symbol of the high speed craft's speed.
-This specific car was manufactured by Minardi, and was driven by now-retired Dutch driver Jos Verstappen (the father of current well-known driver Max Verstappen) during the 2003 season.
+Upon arriving at the atrium section of the ship, one can see one of its main highlights: an actual Formula 1 race-car, which is exhibited as a symbol of the high speed craft's speed.
+This specific car was manufactured by Minardi, and was driven by the now-retired Dutch driver Jos Verstappen (the father of the current well-known driver Max Verstappen) during the 2003 season.
 The owner of Sea Jets, Marios Iliopoulos, is known for being an avid racing fan, and he has himself participated in several rallying competitions.
 He managed to acquire this car in some way, and has made it one of the most popular features on board a Greek ferry.

 A view of the impressive Minardi race-car.
-The wall behind her features a crowd following a Formula One race.
-This was the second time that I saw a vehicle being permantently exhibited onboard a ferry in Greece.
+The wall behind her features a crowd watching a Formula One race.
+This was the second time that I saw a vehicle being permanently exhibited onboard a ferry in Greece.
 Indeed, the first time was onboard the FIOR DI LEVANTE of Levante Ferries, which has a yellow Volkswagen van which features the company's colours and other businesses owned by Georgios Theodosis (who is in charge of the company).

 The Minardi race-car seen once again.
 Carrying on from the enthusiasm shown by passengers upon seeing the car when traveling with the WORLDCHAMPION JET, Marios Iliopoulos decided to introduce another race-car onboard his most recent introduction, the POWER JET.
 The latter features a rally car which was driven by Marios Iliopoulos himself in one of his races.